jandelgado/jled/README.md

-The [user_func](examples/user_func) example demonstrates a simple user provided brightness function, while the [morse](examples/morse) shows how a more complex application, allowing you to send morse codes (not neccessarily with an LED).
+The [user_func](examples/user_func) example demonstrates a simple user provided brightness function, while the [morse](examples/morse) shows how a more complex application, allowing you to send morse codes (not necessarily with an LED).

 ##### User provided brightness function example